RedPitaya/RedPitaya/Examples/C/README.md

 # Compiling and running on host

 When compiling on a PC host, a cross compiler must be used.
-Please read the instructions.
+Please read [the instructions](../../README.md) for installing the required tools and setting up the environment variables.

 To compile the code just use the source file name without the `.c` extension.
 ```bash